 - On the Choose metric filter page, choose the metric that you want to limit results for, in this case COUNT(Solved tickets), then click Apply.

 Explore displays the Metric filter slider.
 You can drag the two circles left and right.
-Explore only displays query results that are between the two values you select.
+Explore only displays report results that are between the two values you select.